 Postpartum depression is a slow road to madness.

-After my first child I thought life would be all snuggles, hugs and kisses.
+After my first child, I thought life would be all snuggles, hugs, and kisses.
 But after a few weeks of struggling to breastfeed and the lack of sleep, or really no sleep at all, I realized something was wrong.
-It felt like a slow fall into a well, a maddening lack of control, and crazy anxiety you can’t even define with words.
+It felt like a slow fall into a maddening lack of control, and crazy anxiety you can’t even define with words.

-I spent years going through fertility treatments to have my son and I remember looking at him one day thinking, “I prayed for him for so many years and I don’t even like him.”
-He was a very difficult baby; he cried all the time and he had terrible reflux.
-To help with the spit-up, I was trying to navigate feeding him different formulas and breast milk.
+I spent years going through fertility treatments to even have my son and I remember looking at him one day thinking, “I prayed for him for so many years and I don’t even like him.”
+As a very difficult baby, he cried all the time with terrible reflux.
+To help with the spit-up, I was trying to navigate feeding him different formulas as well as breast milk.
 After two weeks of not sleeping and having anxiety, my milk dried up.
-I also had terrible mommy guilt for not being able to feed my child or make him happy.
-I would have tormenting dreams about someone killing my family.
-It was awful.
-In the meantime, we went to church and everyone commented how I amazingly lost all my baby weight so fast.
-Little did they know I had so much anxiety that I couldn’t eat anything but protein shakes and bars.
-I soon relayed my symptoms to my mom and she said I needed to call my OB-GYN.
+Which led to terrible mommy guilt for not being able to feed my child or even make him happy.

-My doctor diagnosed anxiety and postpartum depression and put me on an anti-depressant.
+My doctor quickly diagnosed my issues apparently like many women I was suffering from anxiety and postpartum depression.
+The diagnosis led to being put on an anti-depressant.
 Little by little, I felt myself get out of the hole.
-After six months, I weaned myself off the medication, but still felt a little anxiety.
-I was led by a friend to an acupuncturist and Chinese medicine consultant who helped me further.
-It literally took a year to feel like myself again.
+After six months, I weaned myself off the medication but still felt mild anxiety.
+It was then I discovered another path for relief, one that I would not have pursued without a friend suggesting it.
+I made an appointment and went to an acupuncturist and Chinese medicine consultant who helped me further.
+But it was not a quick fix, It literally took a year to feel like me again.